ddhartma/Spark-Machine-Learning/README.md

 							evaluator=MulticlassClassificationEvaluator(),
 							numFolds=3)
 	```
-	Check the results
+	Check the results:
 	```
 	cvModel_q1 = crossval.fit(train)
 	```
 	For each parameter we get a list as below.
-5000 words seem to give bit better accuracy than 1000 words
+5000 words seem to give a bit better accuracy than 1000 words.
 	```
 	cvModel_q1.avgMetrics